 Instead of hunting around for a cheap phone that provides water resistance, why not just buy the phone you want, and put it in a waterproof case?
 There are various options out there, but we like the following three choices.

 The Lifeproof Fre promises to protect against water, dirt, snow, and sharp impacts.
 It covers the whole of your phone, including the screen and all the ports, so be prepared for an increase in overall size and weight.
-It’s a small price to pay for such a high level of protection.
-LifeProof Fre cases are available for most of Samsung’s Galaxy range, along with all iPhone models from the iPhone 5 on, plus the Google Pixel phones and a few other models.
+But it’s a small price to pay for such a high level of protection.
+LifeProof Fre cases are available for most of Samsung’s Galaxy range, along with all iPhone models from the iPhone 6 on, plus the Google Pixel phones.

-If a custom waterproofcase isn’t available for your phone, or you want a really cheap, reliable system, then get a universal “dry bag” type case, which seals your phone inside a pouch and keeps all the elements out.
-There are plenty of choices out there, in various colors, such as this one from .
-It has an IPX8 rating and fits phones with screens smaller than 6.9 inches.
+If a custom waterproof case isn’t available for your phone, or you want a really cheap, reliable system, then get a universal “dry bag” type case, which seals your phone inside a pouch and keeps all the elements out.
+There are plenty of choices out there, in various colors, such as this one from Joto.
+It has an IPX8 rating and fits phones with screens up to 7 inches.

 When we talk about waterproof hardware, we often refer to an IP rating.
 This stands for Ingress Protection, and is usually followed by a number, which refers to its ability to withstand water and dust.
 The first digit relates to solid particle protection and the second digit to liquid.